yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 You could repeat this 4 or 5 times to create each table individually or we can write a script to load them all at once!

 #### Method 2: Batch Loading
+If you named your database `nyc` then simply run the following files depending on you're OS.
+If not, make the simple edit to the file.

-If you are a Windows user, you want to edit `loadfiles.cmd` (BATCH file) in the SQLscripts folder.
-Save it and then run it.
+Windows user: run `loadfiles.cmd` (BATCH file) in the data folder.
-A MAC user will want to edit and run the `loadfiles.sh` (Bash file) in the same folder.
+MAC user:  run the `loadfiles.sh` (Bash file) in the same folder.

 Take a look at the code as it uses regular expressions, pipe operators, and loops!